ketch/RK-Opt/doc/polyopt.rst

 polynomial coefficients can then be used as input to RK-coeff-opt to find a corresponding Runge-Kutta method.

-This is the implementation of the algorithm described in [ketcheson-ahmadia]_.
+This is the implementation of the algorithm described in :cite:`2012_optimal_stability_polynomials`.
 The code was written by Aron Ahmadia and David Ketcheson.

 .. contents::